Checkmk/checkmk-dev-tools/additional_packages/docker_shaper/Readme.md

 ## Todo

 - [x] Fix: stuck auto-reload: was: postpone=True + monitoring log
-- [ ] Fix: crawl-images should fix parents not having them listed
+- [x] Fix: crawl-images should fix parents not having them listed
-- [ ] Fix: stuck crawl images
+- [-] Fix: stuck crawl images (too many async requests, does not happen in production)
 - [ ] Fix: `'677aff0727' could not be removed: DockerError(404, 'No such image: 677aff0727:latest')`
 - [ ] Fix: `tried to remove container 4f5fb0848c unknown to us`